Home Services About Process Blog Contact Español Get Free Audit

 Schema markup for local businesses extends beyond basic LocalBusiness schema to include detailed information that enhances search appearance and provides context to search engines about your business, services, and offerings.

-Implement LocalBusiness schema (or more specific types like Restaurant, LegalService, or MedicalBusiness) with complete information including business name, address, phone number, geographic coordinates, hours of operation (including special hours for holidays), accepted payment methods, price range, and areas served.
+Implement LocalBusiness schema (or more specific types like Restaurant, LegalService, or MedicalBusiness) with complete information including business name, address, phone number, geographic coordinates, hours of operation, accepted payment methods, price range, and areas served.

 NAP Data Consistency Across the Web